blex-max/expos/README.md

 Please report any bugs and ask any questions!

 #### definite TODOs
- - Report correct position in error messages - chrom and position are both off by one! (this affects error messages only, and has no impact on the output)
  - More extensive documentation
  - Add clip fraction/CLPM
- - accept any number of alignment files as extra background
- - Record command used in VCF header

 ## Installation